-Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Reserves Annualized Salary and Wages Budget Reallocations - IT Costs 40,979 (17,865) - Division salary and wage adjustment All IT related budgets are reallocated and consolidated in DTCS Division 40,979 (17,865) - 3 Legislated 2023-036 Indigenous Consultation 10,000 - Caldwell First Nation has approached Lakeshore to be engaged in consultation regarding the Wallace Woods Secondary Plan.
+Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Revenue Reserves 1 Annualized Salary and Wages 40,979 - Division salary and wage adjustment 40,979 - 2 Budget Reallocations - IT Costs (17,865) - All IT related budgets are reallocated and consolidated in DTCS Division (17,865) - 3 Legislated 2023-036 Indigenous Consultation 10,000 - Caldwell First Nation has approached Lakeshore to be engaged in consultation regarding the Wallace Woods Secondary Plan.
 In addition, Caldwell wishes to be informed of all land use planning applications.
 The budget request is to cover the expenses associated with joint meetings and for Caldwell to engage consultants to review planning applications and the associated background studies and information.
 A memorandum of understanding will need to be signed to set out the scope of the engagement.
 A \$10,000 budget request is recommended.
 This amount will be reviewed and adjusted for the 2024 budget.
 It is intended that this budget could be used for engagement with other indigenous communities.
 The need to consult stems from the Crown's duty to consult on matters which could impact indigenous peoples and their treaty rights.
 In addition, it is beneficial for municipalities to develop relationships with indigenous communities, which will develop through the consultation process.
-10,000 - Division Totals 33,114 33,114 -
+10,000 4 Council Initiative 2023-107 Planning Tech Co-op Student 15,109 - On January 30, 2023 Council approved the following: Add the Planning Technician Coop Student for Community Planning (p.212 deferred item in 2023 Draft Budget).
+15,109 - Division Totals 48,223 48,223